ethersphere/ethswarm-nextjs/content/pages/grants.md

                 template: feature
               - title: Waggle
                 content: >-
-                  A spam-free, secure and decentralized email service on top of Swarm, inspired by the idea of a mail-transfer protocol proposed by Daniel J. Bernstein in which the sender, and not the recipient, is responsible for storing the email messages.
+                  A spam-free, secure and decentralised email service on top of Swarm, inspired by the idea of a mail-transfer protocol proposed by Daniel J. Bernstein in which the sender, and not the recipient, is responsible for storing the email messages.